junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — Introduced in House
 - 2013-04-26 — Introduced in House
 - 2013-04-26 — Referred to the House Committee on Veterans' Affairs.
+- 2013-05-08 — Referred to the Subcommittee on Oversight and Investigations.
+- 2013-06-19 — Subcommittee Hearings Held.
+- 2013-06-27 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2013-06-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-08-01 — Committee Consideration and Mark-up Session Held.
+- 2013-08-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-09-25 — Placed on the Union Calendar, Calendar No. 167.
+- 2013-09-25 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-227.
+- 2013-09-25 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-227.